rasjonell/rasjonell.github.io/posts/2020-02-03-foxx-typescript.md

 ![Screenshot of ArangoDB Services Web View](/media/arango_service.png)

-Give it a try an create a user.
-After successfully creating a user, the API will respond with `200 OK` and will send the user data back.
-If you try to create a user with the same username the API should respond with `400 Bad Request` with an error massage that states that the username is already in use.
+Give it a try and create a user.
+After successfully creating the user, the API will respond with `200 OK` and send the user data back.
+If you try to create a user with the same username the API should respond with `400 Bad Request` and error massage that states that the username is already in use.

 ## Next Steps

 I hope I've succeeded in convincing you to give ArangoDB and Foxx Microservices a try.
-If you do so, you'll discover a lot more than I managed to cover in this article.
+If you do so, you'll discover a lot more than I've managed to cover in this article.
 My favorite Foxx features are [Linking Services](https://www.arangodb.com/docs/3.7/foxx-guides-dependencies.html) together and making them [configurable](https://www.arangodb.com/docs/3.7/foxx-reference-configuration.html).

 You can checkout https://github.com/SquashConsulting/foxx_services to see how we used both of these(and other cool) features to create a separate Data Access Layer with [shared](https://github.com/SquashConsulting/shared) utils where you can define your configurations and have all the other linked services be generic.

+## Conclusion

+To wrap things up, separating your Data Access Layer(DAL) from your Business Logic Layer(BLL) is a technique that results in maintainable and modular code-base.
+Using ArangoDB Foxx with Typescript and joi validations to accomplish this provides additional benefits such as configurable, performant, and type-safe microservices.

 If you liked this article consider following me on [Mastodon](https://թութ.հայ/@gurgen) or Twitter [@irasjonell](https://twitter.com/iRasjonell) and maybe starring the repos used in this article.